🇲🇪 Montenegro · CBCG · Digital Assets Act 2021

 Develop AML/CFT Framework and Compliance Documentation

-Prepare a comprehensive AML/CFT program per Montenegro's Law on Prevention of Money Laundering and Terrorist Financing, including KYC/CDD procedures, risk assessment, transaction monitoring policies, Travel Rule compliance, and suspicious activity reporting procedures.
+Prepare a complete AML/CFT program per Montenegro's Law on Prevention of Money Laundering and Terrorist Financing, including KYC/CDD procedures, risk assessment, transaction monitoring policies, Travel Rule compliance, and suspicious activity reporting procedures.
 Appoint a qualified MLRO.

 2–4 weeks